jdanker/.dotfiles/README.md

 ### TODO:
 - Add differentiation in steps between Mac/Linux/WSL2 (mainly for homebrew)
-- automate more tool installation
+- automate git and git CLI setup, as much as possible